epn-vespa/tutorials/EPN-TAP-services-Virtis-Venus-Express-demo/EPN-TAP-services-Virtis-Venus-Express-demo.md

 with Local_time_min as parameter to get colors
-(coordinate -c1min should be used to get a correct plot in longitude — it is interpreted as a right ascension.
+(coordinate -c1min should be used to get a correct plot in longitude; it is interpreted as a right ascension.
 *Sphere plot* from the Graphics menu uses c1min)

 <img src="https://raw.githubusercontent.com/megadiesel705/tutorials/master/EPN-TAP-services-Virtis-Venus-Express-demo/img_updated_1/9_Skyplot_icon.png" width="500" alt="9">